broodminder/userguide/docs/en/40_beesApp.md

-# Broodminder-BEES App
+# BroodMinder-BEES App

 ## Overview

-This section contains the nuts and bolts of using the app.
-There is a brief introductory [video](https://youtu.be/88kPkSxHzRE) that you can also watch.
+This section covers the core features of the BroodMinder BEES app and how to use them effectively.
+There is also a brief introductory [video](https://youtu.be/88kPkSxHzRE) available to help you get started.

-We have released a major update in June 2024 with numerous new features.
-We recommend exploring the app, reading the manual, and watching our videos to understand the extensive range of features available to you.
-Our development team are all beekeepers so we have added many features that we love and know you will love too.
+The BEES app is designed by beekeepers for beekeepers, bringing together hive monitoring, inspections, device management, and record keeping into a single workflow.

+Key features include:

-- One touch reading of all sensors within range of the phone/tablet
+- One-touch reading of all BroodMinder sensors within Bluetooth range
-- Apiaries tab displays weather and nectar flow conditions -NEW 2024
+- Apiary overview with weather forecasts and nectar flow information
-- Hives tab displays brood level, productivity, and internal conditions - NEW 2024
+- Hive overview showing brood level, productivity, weight, and internal conditions
-- Powerful voice powered apiary and hive logbook with predefined tags
+- Powerful voice-enabled apiary and hive logbook with predefined tags
+- Inspection workflows with integrated **Queen Minder** support
-- Manage apiaries, hives, and device locations
+- Manage apiaries, hives, plants, and device locations
+- **Plants module** for recording and managing forage plants around your apiaries
-- Set devices to battery saver mode with 5+ year battery life - NEW 2024
+- Battery Saver mode for supported devices to maximize battery life
-- Tightly integrated with MyBroodMinder.com w/automatic sync for remote apiaries which have no internet (cellular) access.
-- BroodMinder-SubHub support
+- Automatic synchronization with MyBroodMinder.com
+- Support for BroodMinder SubHub devices
-    - Real-time display of device signal levels
+    - Real-time device signal monitoring
-    - Read composite device log and assign data to proper BroodMinder devices
+    - Read composite logs and automatically assign data to the correct devices

-**Basic operation for a new user**
+## Basic Operation

-- First Time
+### First Time

-    - Download BroodMinder-Bees from your app store
+- Download BroodMinder BEES from your app store.
-    - Start the app and enter (or create) your MyBroodMinder.com user ID & password
+- Start the app and sign in with your MyBroodMinder.com account (or create one).
-    - Create an Apiary and Hive using the MANAGE tab
+- Create an Apiary and Hive from the **Manage** tab.
-    - The DEVICES tab will automatically display all BroodMinder devices you own *and* all BroodMinder devices it detects close by
+- The **Devices** tab automatically displays:
+    - all BroodMinder devices you own
+    - nearby BroodMinder devices detected via Bluetooth
-    - Claim your devices and nssign your BroodMinder devices to a location within the hive
+- Claim your devices and assign them to their locations within each hive.

-- Every Time
-    - Choose the MANAGE tab and press SYNC.
-Stored data will read and local and MyBroodMinder.com databases will be updated.
-NOTE: You can skip this step if you have a Cellular/WIFI/LoRa hub.
+### Daily Use

+- Open the **Manage** tab and press **Sync** to read stored data and synchronize with MyBroodMinder.com.

+!!! tip
+    If your apiary uses a Cellular, WiFi, LoRa, or SubHub gateway, manual synchronization is generally unnecessary.

-    - Review your data with the Hives and Apiaries tabs
+- Review hive and apiary status from the **Hives** and **Apiaries** tabs.
-    - Add hive and apiary notes during inspections
+- Record inspection notes during hive visits.
-    - If you do not have internet/cellular connection in your apiary, start the bees app when you return home and it will automatically sync data with MyBroodMinder.
+- If you collected data while offline, simply open the app once internet connectivity is restored and synchronization will occur automatically.

 ## APIARIES Tab